 2.1 Description of the Study Area

 This study was conducted focusing on Bukoba Municipality, along the East African Rift System (EARS).
 The municipality is located between latitudes 1°6’0” to 1°8’42” South of the equator and longitudes 31°16’12” to 31°18’54” East of Greenwich, at an altitude of between 1,140 meters and 1,600 meters above mean sea level.
 Lake Victoria is to the East of the municipality, and the Bukoba District Council is to the South, West, and North.
-A large part of Bukoba Municipality lies in the lake basin and is crossed by several rivers, including Nyanshenye, Kanoni, Kagemu and their tributaries (URT, 2020).
-The Municipality location, coupled with an annual population growth rate of 4.7% and a high population density of 1,552 people per sq. km (URT, 2012a) pose occasional earthquakes and increased impacts.
+A large part of Bukoba Municipality lies within the lake basin and is crossed by several rivers, including Nyanshenye, Kanoni, and Kagemu, and their tributaries (URT, 2020).
+The Municipality location, coupled with an annual population growth rate of 4.7% and a high population density of 1,552 people per sq. km (URT, 2012a), poses occasional earthquakes and increased impacts.

 2.2 Study Design

-This study employed a sequential exploratory mixed methods design.
+This study employed a sequential, exploratory, mixed-methods design.
 Data were collected in two phases: the first phase was primarily qualitative and intended to develop an initial framework, with data gathered through documentary reviews, interviews, and focus group discussions.
-In the second phase, a questionnaire survey was used to collect data to validate the framework.
+In the second phase, a questionnaire survey was conducted to validate the framework.

 2.3 Sampling and Data Collection Methods